tinojona/agds_report_schneidewind/README.md

 ### The data folder

 The `data` folder contains analysis ready data.
-This is data which you can use, as is.
-This often contains the output of a `data-raw` pre-processing workflow, but can also include data which doesn't require any intervention, e.g. a land cover map which is used as-is.
+This often contains the output of a `data-raw` pre-processing workflow, but can also include data which doesn't require any intervention.

 ### The analysis folder

-The `analysis` folder contains, *surprise*, R scripts covering analysis of your analysis ready data (in the `data` folder).
+The `analysis` folder contains R scripts covering analysis and the tutorial code of the book utilizing data from the `data` folder.
 These are R scripts with output which is limited to numbers, tables and figures.
-It should not include R markdown code!

 ### The vignettes folder

-The `vignettes` folder contains dynamic notebooks, i.e. R markdown files.
-These might serve a dual use between analysis and manuscript.
-Only my final reports will be stored here!
+The `vignettes` folder contains R markdown notebooks.
+These serve a dual use between analysis and manuscript.
+This folder stores my final reports for this course.